outragedpinkracoon/str_t_exercise/README.md

 Remember to ask yourself: what parts of the code should "own" and thus free any memory you allocate?

+**BEWARE** there are gotchas hidden in this starter code.
+It is your task to find them.

 You MAY change the signatures in the header if you need to.

 # Learning outcomes

+Understand:

-* Understand how low level C's string handling is
+* how low level C's string handling is
-* Understand roughtly how higher-level languages (implemented in C) might wrap low level C strings to add some safety
+* how higher-level languages (possibly implemented in C) might wrap low level C strings to add some safety
-* Understand the tricky problem of memory ownership
+* the tricky problem of memory ownership and when/where to free allocated memory
-* Understand how easy it is to forget to free memory you have allocated
+* how easy it is to forget to free memory you have allocated
+* the difference between passing a struct as a pointer versus by value.

 # Usage